ethereum/ethereum-org-website/public/content/developers/tutorials/secret-state/index.md

    - The game identifier
    - x
    - y
    The value is a single number.
 It's 255 if a bomb was detected.
 Otherwise, it is the number of bombs around that location plus one.
 We cannot use just the number of bombs, because by default all storage in the EVM and all row values in MUD are zero.
-We need to distinguish between "the player didn't dig here yet" and "the player dug here, and found there are zero bombs around".
+We need to distinguish between "the player haven;t dug here yet" and "the player dug here, and found there are zero bombs around".

 In addition, communication between the client and server happens through the on-chain component.
 This is also implemented using tables, but those are [off-chain tables](https://mud.dev/store/tables#types-of-tables), meaning the data is only available off-chain in the form of log events.

 4. `PendingGame`: Unserviced requests to start a new game.
 5. `PendingDig`: Unserviced requests to dig in a specific place in a specific game.
-6. `PendingDigResults`: Responses to dig requests.
-These include the proof of the result, and optionally also the map (if the result is that the player blew up and the game is over).

 ### Execution and data flows {#execution-data-flows}